 While our framework is motivated by our study of Kad, it applies to any prefix-matching DHT and could be extended to other DHTs that can accommodate different symbol or bucket sizes, such as Chord.
-In the following section, we use the formulas we have developed to compute a bound on the performance of Kad and empirically examine how close the actual performance is to our model's prediction.
+In the following section, we use the formulas we have developed to compute a lower bound on the average lookup hops in Kad and empirically examine how close our predicted model is to the actual performance.